JordonGarcia/SetGitHubOrganizationPublic/README.md

 # About
 Using NodeJS, Octokit, and the GitHub REST API, this is a simple way to change your organization visibility to public from private.

-# While using NodeJS and npm
+# Using NodeJS and npm
 > Install Octokit in npm "npm i octokit" || You can also use the octokit CDN (See main.js)

 > Make sure you config your personal access token.
 More info in main.js and here: